adamxp12/train-depatureboard-html/README.md

 Thus I started work on this. its got simple goals. a responsive version of that python code. sure it wont ever work on a "cheap" OLED screen. but it sure does work on one of them cheap 3.5" Waveshare LCD's that just snap onto the raspberry PI. you can buy them for £10 with a case. add a raspberry PI and boom. instantly on a winner. and unlike the OLED screens this is no doubt going to last much longer. as OLED displays are prone to burn in and simply dont last as long as a plain old TFT.

 This code is provided as is.
-Simply edit the js/config.js file to suit your needs.
-It does have some flaws. namely the clock seems to cause the thing to drop frames on my Raspberry Pi 2 B+ it not terrible but its not smooth which is sad. the is a config to disable the seconds part of the clock which will make it much smoother but you loose the seconds display.
-Need to do some testing on a faster Raspberry Pi 3 to see if its something that can be fixed or not.
-Open to pull requests here
+Simply edit/copy config.js.example to js/config.js file to suit your needs.

+I recomend for the best smoothness you use either a HDMI display or the MHS 3.5" display they can run up to 125Mhz 60fps smooth as butter and dont use unsightly HDMI connectors so can be installed into a case. the cheap 3.5" LCD's can only muster about 21mhz without breaking.
+62mhz seems to work but it causes iffy colours. spend the extra money for best results.
+In therory it will work with the offical raspberry PI LCD though you might need to adust the resolution/size for the bigger screen

+You will need an API key from [National Rail](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration)